tykeal/ep_ldapauth/README.md

         }
     },

-Users who are in the matches group have *admin* access to etherpad-lite.
+Users who are in the matching group of "groupSearch" have *admin* access to etherpad-lite.

 ## Using with FreeIPA